 Excerpt from an analysis of criminal justice outcomes five years after participants had been randomly allocated to either methadone or buprenorphine as treatment for opioid dependence.

 “What the placebo effect consists of has yet to be adequately unpacked, but it is almost certainly far more than a reaction to taking a pill.
 In Western societies, taking a medicine is perhaps the prime culturally endorsed way to signal the existence of a curable condition and to cure it.”

 Excerpt from cell A3 of the Alcohol Treatment Matrix about whether the placebo effect is the main active ingredient, set within a larger discussion about the treatment of alcohol dependence in a medical context.

 TELL US HOW WE’RE DOING Drug and Alcohol Findings aims to upgrade the effectiveness of Britain’s response to substance use problems by bridging the gap between UK-relevant research on interventions and the practitioners who provide them.
 If you would like to share your thoughts or feedback on what we do and how we do it, please consider completing our survey – closing date 31st January 2021.
 We read all of your comments, and will be publishing a summary of our survey findings in the next few months.
 Click here to see the findings of our previous survey.

 Share your discovery of the Effectiveness Bank by sending an email to your colleagues.

-Sent by the Drug and Alcohol Findings Effectiveness Bank to alert you to site updates and UK-relevant evaluations of drug/alcohol interventions.
-Findings is supported by Alcohol Research UK and the Society for the Study of Addiction and advised by the National Addiction Centre.
+The Drug and Alcohol Findings Effectiveness Bank offers a free mailing list service updating subscribers to UK-relevant evaluations of drug/alcohol interventions.
+Findings is supported by the Society for the Study of Addiction and Alcohol Change UK, and advised by the National Addiction Centre.